-Today’s topic is the continuation of the series on how to market a business from scratch.
+Today’s topic is the continuation of the series on how to market a business from scratch by creating child care marketing personas.

-There’s a lot of different ways to phrase this.
-You can call them personas, avatars, or whatever phrase you’d like to use.
+There are a lot of different ways to phrase this.
+You can call them child care marketing personas, avatars, or whatever phrase you’d like to use.
 But in the end, I need you to have a lot of really robust details about who you actually are planning on selling to.

 In our example of opening up a childcare center, you obviously know that you’re going to be marketing to parents.
 Okay, great.
 That’s one little piece of information.
 But you’ve got to go through a structured process and that’s what I want you to end up building out this customer avatar customer persona worksheet.